Skip to content

 Physical replication creates identical Postgres instances.
 Logical replication decodes changes into a format that any system can consume - not just another Postgres server.

-ETL uses logical replication to stream changes to destinations like BigQuery, Iceberg, or your custom systems.
+ETL uses logical replication to stream changes to downstream systems.

 The Write-Ahead Log (WAL)